HOAs, CIDs & CC&Rs in California—Palm Springs Law Firm Schlecht, Shevlin & Shoenberger Answers Your Questions

 What laws control CIDs, HOA’s & CC&Rs in California?

 In 1985, the legislature adopted a comprehensive set of laws known as the Davis-Stirling Common Interest Development Act (the Davis-Stirling Act).
-The legislature determined the Davis-Stirling Act should apply to all CID's, even those already in existence at the time of passage.
+The legislature determined the Davis-Stirling Act should apply to all CID’s, even those already in existence at the time of passage.
 Since 1985, the legislature has continued to refine and improve the Davis-Stirling laws.
 In 2012 the Act was again modified.
-These modifications take effect January 1, 2014 as Civil Code §§4000-6150.
+These modifications took effect on January 1, 2014 as Civil Code §§4000-6150.

 There are other laws that govern CIDs in California: local and state subdivision laws, the California Non-Profit Corporation Law, and the California Corporations Code.